na-na-hi/renget/archive/vpmdcloverpb.md

 >Along that, she also has two small bags that work as quick access to blast seeds and healing/reviving items
 >Secret.
 One of the only things she can remember of her past is a black and red shadow, that, although is scared of, knows was important in her past

+###Sentret
+>Sentret the Sentret is a feral child.
+Bright eyed, bushy tailed and far too trusting.
+Will jump off a bridge if all his friends do it.
+Eats garbage.
+Is easily distracted.
+Also easily impressed, thinks every other person at the guild is the absolute coolest.
+Fearless, more from not comprehending danger than any sort of bravery.
+Will talk too much if you let him.
+Chronic idiot.
+Only vaguely interested in finding his dead parents.

+###Adelaid/Dahpi
+{Pending}

 ###Avalon
 >Facet: Reincarnated Human
 >Job: Bounty Hunter